We care about both our planet and our party goers, ❤️

 Our creative workshops are designed to share ideas and get people involved!
 They are based on concepts such as getting most out of using little, and making things last by repairing rather than replacing.

-For the third consecutive year, the Amphitheatre will host a range of activities and talks aimed at engaging and educating festival goers on issues around the protection of our natural environment.
+The Amphitheatre will host a range of activities and talks aimed at engaging and educating festival goers on issues around the protection of our natural environment.
 We are excited to have a selection of some of the best activists and experts coming to talk to us about green initiatives.
 We hope that these talks will inspire action in your personal or professional lives to make small changes that will have big impact on the local environments and beyond.

 There is also a podcast available on all the usual platforms.